leggetter/discourse-forum-analyzer/examples/shopify-webhooks/README.md

 - Collected forum data in database

 **What it does:**
+- Uses discovered themes as categories (if themes step was run)
+- Falls back to free-form categorization if no themes exist
-- Analyzes each post for sentiment, urgency, and pain points
+- Analyzes each topic for core problems and severity
-- Identifies technical issues and feature requests
+- Identifies technical issues and patterns
-- Extracts developer concerns and patterns
 - Stores analysis in database for querying

 **Expected timing:**